tmds/command-line-api/src/System.CommandLine.Tests/SampleDotNetCli/Readme.md

+# ToDo
+* If Invoke is not implemented explicitly (not via inheritance) on the subcommand, report an error.

 # Discuss
+* Where do we put the dynamic suggestions delegate?
+* How do we handle arity where the argument is optional but the value for the argument is not optional (See Type property on ListCommand)
 * What happens if the developer forgets to derive command or the base command?
-* What happens if the developer forgets to override Invoke() in a subcommand (or the most derived implementation calls base.Invoke(), which the editor provides IntelliSense for)?
 * Do we need to handle a subcomand (ie --install) that occurs for multiple subcommands.
-* Where do we put the suggestions delegate.
-* How do we handle arity.